4 Ways to Keep Love Alive in a Long-Term Relationship

 In order to keep the romance going in a long-term relationship, self-improvement is a must.
 This advice is rather broad, as self-improvement can refer to physical, emotional, and behavioral changes.
 For example, you might get a bunionectomy or similar procedure to increase your mobility and comfort.
 You might also try out new clothing, hairstyles, or accessories to keep your partner on their toes.

 Alternatively, you should also try to work on yourself as a person.
 Do you have negative traits that cause problems in your relationship?
-If so, see if you can work on these aspects of yourself.
-You won’t be able to make a complete change overnight, but you can make small changes over time to help make yourself a better person and a better partner at the same time!
+If so, see if you can replace them with healthier behaviors.
+Developing empathy, kindness, and better communication are all signs of a green flag partner.
+Practicing mindfulness in your relationship will also help you stay present and connected, making you a better person and a better partner at the same time.

 Spend Time Apart